BTGPactual MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool returns transactions for bank accounts (BANK or CREDIT type) and explicitly distinguishes its role for credit card accounts as the only way to get itemized transactions, differentiating it from sibling tools like openfinance_list_credit_card_bills.
+The description clearly states the tool returns transactions for bank accounts (BANK or CREDIT type) and distinguishes it as the only way to get itemized credit card transactions.
+It specifies the resource and verb, and contrasts with sibling tools like openfinance_list_credit_card_bills, achieving a high level of clarity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.